smarticu5/smarticu5.github.io.old/_posts/2020-04-23-image-pull-secrets.md

 secretapp   1/1     Running   0          22s
 ```

 We've now been able to pull a private image from a repository, but everything so far has been running as a highly priviliged cluster-admin role.
+Coming soon: how to make this play nicely with RBAC.